sunqirui1987/ae-mcp/README.md

 * "Create a new composition named 'Intro Animation' with 1920x1080 resolution"
 * "Add a text layer with the message 'Welcome!' and center it"
-* "Apply a fade-in effect to the text layer"
+* "Apply a Gaussian Blur effect to the text layer with a blur radius of 15"
 * "Create a simple logo animation with a bounce effect"
-* "Add a solid layer and apply a particle effect to it"
+* "Add a solid layer and apply a Glow effect to it"
-* "Change the background color to a gradient from blue to purple"
+* "Create a star shape with 5 points and make it spin"
+* "Draw a custom shape path in the form of a wave"
+* "Show me all the blur effects available in After Effects"
+* "Apply a Color Balance effect to the background layer"
 * "Add camera movement that slowly zooms in on the text"
 * "Export the composition as an MP4 file"